PRO TIP: SUP & Snorkel; Top 5 Safety Tips

 5. Let someone know where you’re going and when you plan to be back.
 This is extremely important and a lot of people don’t do this.
 It’s as easy as sending a quick text.
 If you ever did get into danger you have a better chance of getting rescued quickly.

-CHRISTIAN EDIE
+BY CHRISTIAN EDIE

 Christian is a professional stand-up paddleboard athlete that is a team rider for Pau Hana Surf Supply, Kialoa, and Kokatat.
 She specializes in stand-up whitewater paddling, expedition SUP, SUP Yoga, SUP Surfing and is also an accomplished rock climber and ice climber.
 She loves sharing her passion for the water with others and helping people connect with the outdoors.